jennikate/moneytracker/README.md

 ## TODO
- - filter payment by type
-   // TODO NEXT
-  - on selection get payments with expense type added as extra filter
-  - style the filters

- - add totals to payment list

 - update error messages on backend so it returns as an error
 - handle errors on FE
 - refactor so functions use function not const, save const for variables